learn-co-students/programming-univbasics-4-array-methods-lab-online-web-prework/README.md

 expecting the `#using_include` method to return `true` if the array contains that element and `false` if it doesn't.

-We already know about a method that does just that: `#include?`.
+We've already discussed a method that does just that: `#include?`.
 This method is called on an array and takes in an argument of an element.
 It returns `true` if the array contains that element and `false` if it does not.